-Frenchie took to the air to deliver books for kids at Child & Family Services- Kauai and King Kaumualii Elementary School.
+Frenchie took to the air to deliver books for kids at Child & Family Service- Kauai and King Kaumualii Elementary School.
 Alumni Sheena read with the kindergartners.
 Thank you both for traveling to Kauai and making it possible for the children to get their books!

 Ohana100 Ambassadors were able to spread the joy of giving this holiday with special books for their students.
 Volunteers read with children on the north side of the island in Kaneohe and Waimanalo.
 They read with children the central areas of Wahiawa, Kunia, Aiea, Pearl City, Waipahu, west in Ewa and Nanakuli, and also many programs in Honolulu.
 See the joy of giving throughout the Island of Oahu.
 GO !
 READ